InVisionCRM/PulseChainAI.com/README/scivive.md

 how the hell could one expect another human being, in their past or present, to detect the real world similarly to how you view it?
-You can avoid lots of arguments by just understanding that when you see dark blue and someone else sees purple, it might be they chose to deploy the words differently, or it could be
+You can avoid lots of arguments by just understanding that when you see dark blue and someone else sees blue, it might be they chose to deploy the words differently, or it could be

 that they really do see the color differently, and are judging it the same, but off a different input value to their brain.